jacksleight/statamic-raster/README.md

 {{ /push:head }}
 ```

-The current entry will be detected automatically and it's data passed to the rasterized view.
-You can override this by adding a `:data="['content' => 'entry_id']"` atribute to the URL tag.
+The current content will be detected automatically and it's data passed to the rasterized view.
+You can override this by adding a `:content="entry_id"` atribute to the URL tag.

 You can set [options](#options) with the main tag or through the URL with URL tag.
 The options passed in the URL take priority over options set in the main tag.